 Notes on Reset Vector Area:

-- For a reset vector area, memory of the emulator is always selected regardless of the setting of the EMEM dialog box. - A reset vector area can be changed only when a program is stopped.
+- For a reset vector area, memory of the emulator is always selected regardless of the setting of the emulation memory tab. - A reset vector area can be changed only when a program is stopped.

 Notes on Stack Area: